Skip to content

 Example

 Here is one example recording with considerable line noise: the raw signal (left panel) for a single epoch, and the equivalent frequency spectrum up to 128 Hz (right panel).
-As well as line noise at 60 Hz, there are clear sub-harmonics at 4 Hz intervals, from which extend down into the regions typically considered of high physiological relevance for the sleep EEG, i.e. < 20 Hz.
+As well as line noise at 60 Hz, there are clear sub-harmonics at 4 Hz intervals, which extend down into the regions typically considered of high physiological relevance for the sleep EEG, i.e. < 20 Hz.

 Zooming into the <25 Hz range, here we see the mean PSD for the entire sample (in this case, hundreds of individuals, many of whom turn out to share the same signature of electrical line noise, as was evident when looking at the full sample-level spectra up to 128 Hz):